 Stokes, Teresa, A Definitely Unpleasant Show, Article for BBC, WW2 People’s War Archive.

 Swoger, Gordon, The Strange Odyssey of Poland’s National Treasures 1939-1961, A Polish- Canadian Story, Toronto, Ont, 2004 Dundum.

 Schwinghamer, Steve, Journey of Wawel Treasures to Canada, Historian Canadian Museum of Immigration at Pier 21, Blog May 24th 2013.

-Linda Batchelor – Volunteer NNMC Bartlett Library, February 2019.
+Linda Batchelor – Volunteer NMMC Bartlett Library, February 2019.